-At all relevant times, the Student was enrolled in a process control operated by the School District and was determined eligible for special education and related services under IDEA as a child with a qualifying disability.
+At all relevant times, the Student was enrolled in a second second second operated by the School District and was determined eligible for special education and related services under IDEA as a child with a qualifying disability.

 A. Initial IEP